Are you spending too much time on legal drafting? Consider how GenAI can streamline your drafting process and free up time for more engaging tasks.

 There are some hard truths about legal drafting.
 It takes up far more time than it should, and it’s far less efficient than it could be.
 Roughly 96% of legal professionals recently surveyed even said that they don’t believe their current drafting tools are adequate.

 Enter GenAI-fueled solutions such as CoCounsel Drafting, which offers an end-to-end drafting process that gives lawyers a head start in their many client obligations.
 About 42% of surveyed legal professionals said they hope to get time to devote to “engaging, expertise-driven work.”
-By being liberated from the drudgery half of their workday, a solution like CoCounsel Drafting can help them gain far more time to provide more valuable services to clients.
+By being liberated from the drudgery of half of their workday, a solution like CoCounsel Drafting can help them gain far more time to provide more valuable services to clients.

 Jump to ↓